 Qantas A380View text

 The Qantas A380 interior contains two decks, interconnected by staircases fore and aft.
-The two levels provide the A380 with more space (49%) than the B747-400.
-To avoid the so-called ‘cinema’ effect of endless rows of seating, the cabins are partitioned.
-The Qantas layout provides 14 First Suites, 72 Business Suites, 32 premium Economy Class seats and 332 Economy Class seats, for a total of 450 passengers.
+The two levels provide the A380 with 49% more space than the B747-400.
+To avoid the ‘cinema’ effect of endless rows of seating, the cabins are partitioned.
+The Qantas layout provides 14 First Suites, 72 Business Suites, 32 Premium Economy Class seats and 332 Economy Class seats, for a total of 450 passengers.

 Marc oversaw the design of all aspects of the interior.
 The brief included hundreds of different objects, including all of the accessories – trays, glasses, plates, cutlery, blankets, coat hooks, carpets, bathroom fittings, door knobs, reading lights, textiles and so on – as well as fixtures and the highly sophisticated and technically advanced aircraft seats.
 Most of these objects had to be designed in four versions, one for each class: first, business, premium economy and economy.
 “It was a mammoth task.”

 The seating designed for the Qantas A380 across all of the classes incorporated advances in high-density cushioning materials, seating support frames, seat articulation mechanisms and fabrics.
 Space was gained through a reduction in bulk, providing considerable extra foot-room and space for a larger, high resolution digital screen.

 With the designs of the Skybed, the A380 and the Sydney & Melbourne First Class Lounges under his belt, Qantas appointed Marc as their Creative Director in 2005, a position he held until 2014.
 Marc then served as a Brand Ambassador for Qantas from 2014-2018.

 Conde Nast Traveller Innovation & Design Award 2009